-It is important for skaters to find the best skateboard wheels for their style of riding.
-This is because it can effect the comfort of the ride as well as the performance and balance the skater has on their board.
+It’s important for skaters to find the best skateboard wheels for their style of riding.
+This is because it can effect the performance and balance the skater has on their board.

-The best skateboard wheels for street are the FREEDARE Skateboard Wheels, which have the perfect diameter & durometer ratings for any level of skater without a high price.
+The best skateboard wheels for street are the Spitfire Skateboard Wheels. which have the perfect diameter & durometer ratings for any level of skater, without a high price.

 In this article will be examples of different skateboard wheels for street.
 Skateboard wheels can have important features such as their durometer, diameter and weight.
 Ensure that you check these features to ensure its suitable for your riding style.

 Table of Contents

 - 1. Spitfire Formula Four Classic Skateboard Wheels